makohda/IDRC_first_step_course_2018/README.md

 Here, you will find combined_genotyped.MT.ngs_test.avinput

 Make sure you have two files (GRCh37_MT_ensGene.txt and GRCh37_MT_ensGeneMrna.fa) in your annovar/humandb/ directory.
 These are supplied with Annovar program.
-If you couldn't find, download annovar from original site.
+If you couldn't find, download annovar from the original site.
 Download ANNOVAR - ANNOVAR Documentation http://annovar.openbioinformatics.org/en/latest/user-guide/download/

 Set id